onefoursix/streamsets-job-template-service/README.md

     $ python job_template_service.py

-And you should see brief output like this:
+You should see brief output like this:

 <img src="images/startup.png" alt="startup" width="700" />